Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 The optional P string is sent to the Roland if R is 1.
 It is permissible to call this repeatedly with R set to 1 and different strings in the P field to communicate directly with a Roland.

-## M581: Configure external trigger
+## M581: Configure external trigger on inputs and/or endstops

 ### Tabs {.tabset}